timrecyclist/demo/README.md

 # demo

 This repo is for demonstration purposes on how to create a package in Python.
+The video associated with it can be found in the Engineering folder on the Drive under the title "Merge Script Primer - making libraries in Python"

 NOTE: If you have python 3 is usually run by adding a 3 to the end of python binaries.
 So you can use python3 python_file.py to run.
 Same for pip.
 Use pip3